 Available-for-sale financial assets include quoted and unquoted investment securities that are designated as available-for-sale or are not classified in any of the other categories.
 After initial recognition, available-for-sale financial assets are measured at fair value.
-Any gains or losses from changes in fair value of the financial assets are recognised in other comprehensive income, except that impairment losses, foreign exchange gains and losses on monetary instruments and interest calculated using the effective interest method are recognised in profit and loss account.
-The cumulative gain or loss previously recognised in other comprehensive income is reclassified from equity to profit and loss account as a reclassification adjustment when the financial asset is derecognised.
+Any gains or losses from changes in fair value of the financial assets are recognised in other comprehensive income, except that impairment losses, foreign exchange gains and losses on monetary instruments and interest calculated using the effective interest method are recognised in other comprehensive income is reclassified from equity to profit and loss account as a reclassification adjustment when the financial asset is derecognised.